ADAR102/Junkyard-Dog-Hud/README.md

 Your default meter for weapons is using the Xrd tension meter.

-Your secondary meter is ripped from Guilty Gear 2 Overture Sol Badguy's meter.
+Your secondary meter is ripped from Guilty Gear 2 Overture Sol Badguy's health bar.

 Sadly, third meter is not custom because it would cover too much space on the screen.